Life Racing Engines

-The W12 adventure
+W12 engine

 Life's W12, or "broad arrow", engine had been designed by the former Ferrari engineer Franco Rocchi, who had been responsible for, among others, Ferrari's 3-litre V8 for the 1970s 308 GTB and GTS.
 Rocchi's W12 plans dated back to a 1967 single-module W3 of 500 cc as a prototype for a 3-litre W18 Ferrari engine of a planned 480 hp.
 After his dismissal in 1980, Rocchi worked privately on an engine in a W12 configuration.

-According to his concept, the engine had three banks of four cylinders; hence it was short like a V8 but taller than a regular V-banked engine.
+According to his concept, the engine had three banks of four DOHC cylinders; hence it was short like a V8 but taller than a regular V-banked engine.
 In France, Guy Nègre from Moteurs Guy Nègre worked on a similar machine that saw the light of day in 1989 before being tested privately in an out-dated AGS JH22, chassis.
 Apart from the W12 configuration, both engines bore no other similarities, nor were there any links between their designers.
+Life's W12 architecture resembles closely that of the Napier-Lion W12 engine.